veebch/clock/README.md

 Getting a Pico and a DCF77 receiver to power a handsome old clock

+# Hardware

+DCF77
+Pi Pico
+Clock
+24V power supply to run the clock and supply the pulse

 # Code used

 The DCF77 code was based on [demogorgi/set-rtc-using-dcf77-via-dcf1](https://github.com/demogorgi/set-rtc-using-dcf77-via-dcf1).
 It relies on a clean DCF77 signal, but is beautifully readable.